 Since these machines were very finely crafted and represent an important moment in recording history, they generally have high values.
 Interestingly, price can be more dependent on the individual collector's interest rather than on the specific model being sold.
 On the whole, Victrolas are worth anywhere between $500-$5,000, depending on the collector's needs and how many repairs would be needed to make the machine run again, with fully functioning Victrolas being the most expensive and tabletops being the least.
 For example, an antique tabletop Victrola IX is listed by one seller for about $475.
 Unfortunately, these phonographs are rather difficult to find; earlier Victor gramophones are in greater abundance, and what Victrolas are initially listed as are usually high-quality exhibit replicas.
 Therefore, to save you hours of scouring through the internet, you should start your search by looking for specialists in antique phonographs and see if they have any listings themselves.
 Similarly, visit local antique stores and see if they have any in their inventory or know where you can look to purchase one.

 Sound Like You've Never Heard It Before

 Victrola record players are incredibly important for the way they mark a shift in technology, which helped bring about modern recording equipment.
-If you're an audiophile who listens to albums and podcasts for hours on end, you have these antique phonographs to thank for that.
+If you're an audiophile who listens to albums and podcasts for hours on end, or you are a vintage audio equipment enthusiast, you have these antique phonographs to thank for that.
 So, if you happen to find that you have an antique Victrola nestled in your basement somewhere, you should grab the nearest duster and set to work bringing this monumental device back to life.